-- 4.26 Construction activity is a major issue for the residents of Knightsbridge.
+- 4.27 Construction activity is a major issue for the residents of Knightsbridge.
 The nature of the area is such that there is a lot of construction activity.
 In recent years this has included the development of basements, a matter that is now being controlled through Westminster's City Plan, and major residential and commercial developments.
-However, there is also regular activity in residential and commercial properties with extensions, renovations and sometimes the enlargement or amalgamation of units. - 4.27 The London Atmospheric Emissions Inventory 2013 estimated that total emissions from Non-Road Mobile Machinery, comprising emissions from construction and industrial off road machines combined, was responsible for 10.0% of PM{2.5} emissions generated within the City of Westminster in 2013 and will be 5.7% in 2020.
-This makes it the third and fourth largest source of such pollution in 2013 and 2020 respectively. - 4.28 Whilst construction activity is a fact of life, the nature of the improvements in the residential areas is that they involve many construction activities and require in many instances substantial activity over a prolonged period of time.
-The Local Roads that make up +The residential areas of Knightsbridge are very sensitive to this activity and many people have identified the need to mitigate disturbance on an ongoing basis. - 4.29 Support for sustainable development is given through Policy KBR23.
+However, there is also regular activity in residential and commercial properties with extensions, renovations and sometimes the enlargement or amalgamation of units. - 4.28 The London Atmospheric Emissions Inventory 2013 estimated that total emissions from Non-Road Mobile Machinery, comprising emissions from construction and industrial off road machines combined, was responsible for 10.0% of PM2.5 emissions generated within the City of Westminster in 2013 and will be 5.7% in 2020.
+This makes it the third and fourth largest source of such pollution in 2013 and 2020 respectively. - 4.29 Whilst construction activity is a fact of life, the nature of the improvements in the residential areas is that they involve many construction activities and require in many instances substantial activity over a prolonged period of time.
+The residential areas of Knightsbridge are very sensitive to this activity and many people have identified the need to mitigate disturbance on an ongoing basis. - 4.30 Support for sustainable development is given through Policy KBR22.
 This facilitates construction that minimises community disruption.
-In addition to Westminster City Council's standards and procedures regarding construction activity and community engagement, outside of the neighbourhood plan the Neighbourhood -fForum hasve provided its own best practice that development proposals are encouraged to follow in order to minimise disruption to local communities.
-This best practice guidance on construction standards and procedures sets out ways in which appropriate mitigation can be made, and Ffurther details is available can be found on the Neighbourhood - Forum's website. through the provision of a framework for appropriate standards and procedures to be applied to any planning permission for Level 4 or larger development.
-More detail on suitable Knightsbridge construction standards and procedures is contained in Appendix C. This policy complements WCC's Code of Construction Practice with a number of measures that have minimised the impacts of construction activity in the Area, align with good construction practice in London or are otherwise necessary or desirable to implement this policy.
-This approach also reduces the need for the local community to repeat them individually when responding to different planning applications, assists decision makers in WCC and provides greater certainty of local requirements for developers, contractors and others.
+In addition to Westminster City Council's standards and procedures regarding construction activity and community engagement, in particular as set out in the Council's Code of Construction Practice, July 2016, outside of the neighbourhood plan the Neighbourhood Forum has provided its own best practice that development proposals are encouraged to follow in order to minimise disruption to local communities.
+This best practice guidance on construction standards and procedures sets out ways in which appropriate mitigation can be made, and is available on the Neighbourhood Forum's website.